-BY INTERN EMILY LUCIBELLO
+BY EMILY LUCIBELLO

 The fresh show season brings new classes like the USHJA Young Pony Hunter Championship, a new championship tailored for young Pony Hunter prospects.

 The YPHC is designed for young Pony Hunters ages seven and under.
 Similar to the format of Pony Finals, there are undersaddles, models, and over fences phases.
 Classes include Hunter Pony 4 & 5 Year Olds 2′, Hunter Pony 4 & 5 Year Olds 2’3″, Hunter Pony 6 & 7 Year Olds 2′, Hunter Pony 6 & 7 Year Olds 2’3″ and Hunter Pony 6 & 7 Year Olds 2’6″ (exhibitor’s choice).
 They include one model, one under saddle class and two over fences classes.
 An under saddle class is also available for 5 Year Olds & under for ponies not competing in the 4 & 5 Year Olds over fences.